 February 12, 1915

-Archduke Karl Stephan of Austria has been selected to be the King of Poland, reports the New York Times.
-His coronation will take place in the next few days in Cracow.
+The New York Times reports that Archduke Karl Stephan of Austria has been selected as the King of Poland.
+His coronation will take place in Cracow in the next few days.

 It is believed that his selection has been "directed by the fact" that he is "allied with the very ancient Polish house of Radziwill."

-This coup by Austria is seen as political and double-edged.
-It is "aimed" against the Hohenzollerns (Wilhelm II, the German Emperor) and their attempt to capture "yet another future throne," and the move will also "influence the Poles themselves in favor of the failing cause of Austria."
+This Austrian coup is seen as political and double-edged.
+It is "aimed" against the Hohenzollerns (Wilhelm II, the German Emperor) and their attempt to capture "yet another future throne. " The move will also "influence the Poles themselves in favor of the failing cause of Austria."

-It is not known what Germanic Poles think of this move, as Russian armies are "on the point of sweeping into the plains of Hungary, but Russian Poles do not approve of Austria's choice.
+It is unknown what Germanic Poles think of this move, as Russian armies are "on the point of sweeping into the plains of Hungary, but Russian Poles disapprove of Austria's choice.

 Many feel that Russia's position is an "infinitely better offer" than Austria's decision to crown a Habsburg Archduke as a "nominal King of a non-existent Poland.